daleblackwood/store-service/README.md

 whole thing and have a dedicated place for model and state management.

 ### An Alternative To...
 StoreService is as an alternative to redux-toolkit and react-redux.
-It isn't a drop-in replacement but will work nicely alongside those tools.
+It offers the convience of redux-toolkit and the functionality of react-redux while providing for structured models.

-### How?
+### How To Use

 #### Declaring a StoreService
 Service declaration should be easy: extend the `StoreService` class and wrap it